alexmchale/turbosh/README.markdown

-# SwiftCode #
+# TurboShell #

 ## Description ##

-*SwiftCode* is a development environment for the iPad.
+*TurboShell* is a development environment for the iPad.

 ## Features ##